 Ask your doctor how and when you should check your blood pressure and cholesterol.
 Talk with them about what your results mean and follow their instructions for managing your health.

 How Community Health Plan of Washington (CHPW) can help

 As your health plan, CHPW wants you to feel your best every day.
 You may want to take advantage of the following resources:

 - Health Risk Assessment (HRA).
 A health risk assessment looks at your whole health through a series of questions about your physical, mental, and emotional health.
 CHPW can give you an HRA over the phone.

 - Quit for Life program.
 Ready to quit smoking?
 Get peer-to-peer support and personalized coaching at no cost to you.

-- One-on-one counseling with a health coach.
-CHPW’s team can help you build healthy daily habits.
+- One-on-one counseling with a registered dietitian.
+CHPW’s health coaching team can help you with Medical Nutrition Therapy (MNT).